 It might seem counter productive, but answering your phone can make you seem more approachable.
 There are always people in the office that don’t pick up their calls, or screen their calls, or just don’t use their phone.
 The phone is an important part of the business and should be used well.

 Answering your phone all the time makes you seem approachable as you’re not avoiding anyone and are happy to talk to whoever is calling.
-This will translate this attitude into those who are around you, who will realise that you’re happy to talk to people, even if it’s interrupting your work.
+This will translate this attitude into those who are around you, who will realize that you’re happy to talk to people, even if it’s interrupting your work.